dilucidis/neuralnetwork/cases/README.md

 # README
 How to generate output
 ----------------------
-1) Place all input cases as 18-digit binary numbers on individual lines at the end of "in.txt".
+1) Place all input cases as 18-digit binary numbers on individual lines in "in.txt" (replace existing data).

 2) Run DataProcessor.java

-3) CTRL+X the contents of "in.txt" (except "in") to the end of "inDB.txt"
+3) New input/output cases will be added to the ends of "inDB.txt" and "outDB.txt"

-4) CTRL+X the contents of "out.txt" (except "out") to the end of "outDB.txt"

 How to convert from text to IO
 ------------------------------